Learn how to clean your headphones and earphones easily with this complete guide.

 - Hold your earphones with the mesh side facing downwards.
 Using a dry, soft toothbrush (preferably a children’s toothbrush), brush the wire mesh gently to dislodge any dirt or clogged ear wax.
 Tap the non-mesh side/logo side of the earbuds to help knock some of the debris off.

-- Using a bent paperclip and some blu-tack, go over the wire mesh and remove the remaining dirt and dust.
-The blu-tack will pick up all the unwanted substances and leave your mesh debris-free.
+- Using a bent paperclip and some multipurpose adhesive like blu-tack or aa asin=”B01FP5QXYQ”]tack-it[/aa], go over the wire mesh and remove the remaining dirt and dust.
+The adhesive will pick up all the unwanted substances and leave your mesh debris-free.

 - Dampen a small cloth with rubbing alcohol or hand sanitizer and do a quick wipe over the metal mesh as well as the wires.